MaximeRombach/focal_plane_calc/SolidworksAutomationTool/README.md

 - Visual Studio (the author is using version 2022)

-- Solidworks
+- Solidworks, preferrably later than version 2022.

-- The `focal_plane_calc` repo, which is the parent directory of the automation tool.
+- The `focal_plane_calc` repository authored by Maxime Rombach.
+This repo is the parent directory of the automation tool.

 # Current Progress